Bugatti Beaune Vignoble Route Des Grands Crus CheminBugatti Beaune Vignoble Route Des Grands Crus Chemin

 Burgundy Wine Route vineyards

 Each village has its own vineyard and red (pinot noir) and/or white (chardonnay) appellations, and along the way, a harmonious landscape full of charm.
-Gentle curves, vineyards organized into plots, some of which are surrounded by dry stone walls, a river or a hedge.
-These are the “Clos”, whose entrances are sometimes adorned with majestic gates or porches recalling the owner’s name.
-Some plots have also preservedsmall limestone constructions, these are the “Cabotes” where tools were once stored and the winegrower could rest and eat.
+Gentle curves, vineyards organized into plots, some surrounded by dry stone walls, a river or a hedge.
+These are the “Clos”, whose entrances are sometimes adorned with majestic gates or porches bearing the owner’s name.
+Some plots have also preserved small limestone structures, known as “Cabotes”, where tools were once stored and winegrowers could rest and eat.

 Villages on the Route des Grands Crus